 It’s no secret Charles Billingsley is one of Christian music’s most captivating Inspirational voices, but for this singer, worship leader, husband, father and teacher—to name but a few of his leading roles—it’s what’s behind the music that has truly made the man.
 Launching his career more than two decades ago fronting GRAMMY®- nominated genre giants NewSong, Charles has since headlined more than 3,000 concerts and released 24 recordings as a solo artist.
-Also a sought-after worship leader at Shadow Mountain Community Church in El Cajon, California, and he regularly appears at such popular events as Women of Joy, Gridiron Men and Celebrators, among numerous others.
+Also a sought-after worship leader, he regularly appears at such popular events as Women of Joy, Gridiron Men and Celebrators, among numerous others.

 Yet even with a list of accolades and endeavors this diverse, Charles stands poised for a new season on the wings of his groundbreaking latest studio recording, Right Here.
 Not only is the project one of Stowtown Records’ debut pop/Inspirational releases, as the label—helmed by industry veterans Ernie Haase and Wayne Haun—recently expanded their roster into the contemporary Christian market, but Charles selected a duo of top producers to steer the recording: GRAMMY®-winner and Dove Award winner Keith Everette Smith and GRAMMY®-winner Seth Mosley, the latter of whom has produced hit recordings for such artists as TobyMac, Newsboys and for KING & COUNTRY.